Many of the World's Most Successful People Do This 5 Hours a Week

 Wait, people really do this?

-Michael Simmons, found of Empact, an organization dedicated to discovering how people can maximize their potential, has studied the lives of hundreds of highly successful people.
+Michael Simmons, founder of Empact, an organization dedicated to discovering how people can maximize their potential, has studied the lives of hundreds of highly successful people.
 Along with modern day giants like Buffett, Home Depot co-founder Arthur Blank and Gates, he also studied the lives of historical greats like Benjamin Franklin and Thomas Edison.

 What Simmons found was that these people are committed to a lifetime of learning.
 And not just learning through experience, but also setting aside at least five hours each week to learn new skills.